 Like other forms of discernment, hermeneutics is a task that's best not done alone, but with a Spirit-led community that lives and breathes this Biblical Word.
 Such a community lives a hermeneutic of the Bible, and the testimony of each person in it is a living viability apologetic for the God of that Bible.
 However, interpretation is not something you can just slough off to the Spirit-led community and leave it there.
 It is also your responsibility, your task, to shape your faith through the Word, and to help the community shape its own faith through the Word.
 It is a hermeneutical responsibility to be taken with the utmost of diligence.

 Just as no exegesis is fully free of eisegesis, no hermeneutic is fully free of the thought frameworks, cultural presumptions, and hidden intents that already exist within us.
 That's bad news when it blocks the Spirit (for example, when we use it in order to find ways to harm or demean others).
-But the Spirit can change your hermeneutic in mid-course.
+But the Spirit can change your way of interpreting in mid-course.
 The Spirit is fully able to speak through Scripture to make us aware of our frameworks, assumptions, and intents, and maybe cause us to be puzzled or revulsed by them.
-Once that happens, the Spirit can then change them, and maybe even use you to change them in your faith community and in other people.
+When that happens, the Spirit can then change the way you operate, and maybe even use you to change them in your faith community and in other people.

 You can also find ways to define hermeneutics in the dictionary.